 It affects causes an increase in heat loss and makes it hard to keep the property at a comfortable temperature.

 Only an expert can restore airtightness.
 In most cases, the only thing that will help is the complete double-glazing unit replacement.

 If the problem is detected immediately after installation.
 In most cases, the faulty window glazing units can be replaced under warranty.

 There are situations when installers do not insulate the lining during window installation.
 This can lead not only to fogging of the window but also to the occurrence of mould.

 Seals and Hardware

-If you try to save money on window hardware, you should not be surprised with condensation: Cheap hardware does not last long and does not provide a sufficient tightness of the window rather quickly.
+If you try to save money on window hardware, you should not be surprised by condensation: Cheap hardware does not last long and does not provide sufficient tightness of the window rather quickly.

 Faults and installation errors

 As we have already mentioned above, factory defects are usually defective insulating glass units with faulty sealing.
 The faulty double-glazed window must be replaced under warranty.

 Installation faults include the following: An installation joint around the perimeter of the window that has not been sealed with sealant.
 This allows cold air to enter the flat through the gap and mix with the warm air in the flat and create condensation on the window.